chef/chef-web-docs/chef_master/source/knife_windows.rst

   A JSON string with the vault(s) and item(s) to be updated.

 ``--bootstrap-version VERSION``
-    The version of the Chef Client to install.
+    The version of the Chef Infra Client to install.

 ``-G GATEWAY``, ``--ssh-gateway GATEWAY``
     The SSH tunnel or gateway that is used to run a bootstrap action on a machine that is not accessible from the workstation.